 How do you know when you should break up your relationship?

-It’s a question that doesn’t have an easy answer, yet it’s something many of us with a history of relationships have grappled with at one time or another.
+It’s often a huge emotional decision that doesn’t have an easy answer, yet it’s something many of us with a history of relationships have grappled with at one time or another.

-Breakups can occur for a range of reasons, and sometimes it’s because there’s been so much hurt and betrayal in the relationship, the couple has gone past the point of no return by the time they enter couples therapy.
+Breakups can occur for a range of reasons but not always because of current issues.
+Sometimes it’s because there’s been so much hurt and betrayal in the relationship history that the couple has gone past the point of no return by the time they enter couples therapy.

-In fact, alarming research shows the average couple waits 6 years from the start of a problem before seeking professional help (and many couples never seek help.)
+In fact, alarming research by relationship expert John Gottman shows the average couple waits 6 years from the start of a problem before seeking professional help (and many couples never seek help to begin with.)

 Why do relationships break up?